7: A Salowe Vision

 J knelt, and nestled the Solver core into the shards of V’s torso.
 She called out, “Uzi, fetch the dregs from the messpit.”

-The worker drone frowned, and with a twitch of her head, glanced at J. Staring momentarily, as if battling an urge to refuse or snark, but her output was a nod.
+The worker drone frowned, and with a twitch of her head, glanced at J. Staring momentarily, as if battling an urge to refuse or snark, but her final output was a nod.
 “Alright.”

 J watched Uzi comply with a satisfied smirk.